arc3x/xTherm/README.md

 For contributors, all program logic is located in StatusMenuController.swift

 ## Usage
-Option 1 (recommended): Download the binary [here](https://arc3x.github.io/xTherm)
+Option 1: Download unsigned the binary [here](https://arc3x.github.io/xTherm).
+You will have to right click to launch.

-Option 2: In the root directory of this project, run `make`
+Option 2 (recommended): In the root directory of this project, run `make`

 Option 3: Build in XCode 8 and run the executable file
   - Once open in XCode 8, open the Product menu item and select Build.